Weighted linearization of vector fields via a formal Moser trick: Formal geometry

 As the coefficient of $t^m$ in $\varphi_t\big(X_t(x)\big)$ is a sum of terms which all have order $\geq m + 2$, it follows that $\Theta(\varphi_{m + 1}) \geq m + 2$, completing the induction. \end{proof}

-We conclude this section by drawing some comparisons between evaluative vector fields, which are certain derivations of $\powseries{\K[t]}{x}$, and two well-known types of derivations of other algebras resulting from taking a mix of polynomials and power series in several variables; in particular, what happens when one swaps the roles of $t$ and $x$ from $\powseries{\K[t]}{x}$ to $\powseries{\K}{t}[x]$ and $\powseries{\K}{x}[t]$.
+We conclude this section by drawing some comparisons between vector fields whose flows are evaluative and two well-known types of derivations that generate automorphisms of algebras similar to $\powseries{\K[t]}{x}$: one obtained by swapping which variables are allowed to appear with unbounded degrees ($\powseries{\K}{t}[x]$), and one obtained by swapping the order in which the variables are adjoined ($\powseries{\K}{x}[t]$).

-\begin{remark} A \emph{poly-flow vector field} is a time-independent $C^1$ vector field $X$, defined on some open set $U \subseteq \R^n$ but not assumed to be complete, whose flow $\varphi_t$ is ``locally polynomial in $x$'' in the following sense:

-Bass--Meisters \cite[Theorem 4.1]{bass_polynomial_1985} have shown that $\varphi_t$ being locally polynomial in $x$ automatically implies, among other facts, that both $X$ and $\varphi_t$ are \emph{globally} polynomial in $x$.
-(Compare with how the flow of a time-dependent formal vector field being evaluative implies that the vector field itself is evaluative, as noted in Example \ref{ex:quadratic-vector-field}.)